 CSS is often placed in an external file which can then be used by every page of your website, allowing developers to easily create a consistent style for your site.
 It can also be used inline with tags in HTML documents if a very specific style is needed for just one element on a page.

 Most front-end developers will use some sort of framework to speed up development and simplify tasks that they want to do frequently.
 This might be something that they have created for themselves or, more likely, an open-source framework that is freely available to any developer.

 There are a huge number of these that exist, all serving different purposes and offering different advantages, but we’ll take a look at just a few.

 If your website has many animations or content that appears to be dynamic, it’s likely that your front-end developer will be utilising the jQuery library.

 Bootstrap is one of the most popular frameworks for making a website that’s responsive.
 That is, a site that will work well on every screen size from a large desktop computer to the small screen of a smartphone.

 Bootstrap simplifies the process of making a responsive website and makes it easier to keep the content of your site consistent on every device, without having to create separate mobile sites.

 If you are looking for a front-end web developer then comparing your options is vital - not only does it allow you to find the best price, but it also allows you to find the front-end professional most suited to your project.

 Approved Index can help with this comparison process; we use your budget and requirements to provide you with quotes from top UK developers - we only work with the best so you can feel safe in the knowledge that the work will be completed to an excellent standard.

-Comparing developers with AI is the best way to find the best deal and professional for your business needs; to start the comparison process and save up to 40% on your project simply complete the quick and easy form at the top of this page.
+Comparing developers with AI is the best way to find the best deal and professional for your business needs; to start the comparison process and save a great deal on your project simply complete the quick and easy form at the top of this page.